 Our beautiful natural environment and beaches, and more affordable cost of living, mean a lot of our locals have moved here for the lifestyle, but continue to commute to Sydney.
 We’re talking a highly qualified, skilled workforce, who are hungry for local employment with the right company and right opportunities.

-Sean Blake spent six years commuting to Sydney before joining Wollongong-based software company Easy Agile as their Head of Marketing.
+Sean Blake (at left) spent six years commuting to Sydney before joining Wollongong-based software company Easy Agile as their Head of Marketing.

 “I worked in financial services in Sydney and went from a graduate role up to a senior management role working on lots of different digital transformation projects and experienced leading a team and managing people,” says Sean, but the daily commute began to take its toll.